-At the moment there are two main types of BP those containing nitrogen (oral: alendronate and risedronate, intravenous: pamidronate and zoledronate) and those that do not contain (etidronate, clodronate and tiludronate).
-BP act by suppressing and reducing bone resorption by osteoclasts, directly preventing the recruitment and function of osteoclasts, and indirectly stimulate osteoblasts to produce inhibitors of osteoclast formation [29].
+At the moment there are two main types of BPs: those containing nitrogen (oral: alendronate and risedronate, intravenous: pamidronate and zoledronate) and those that do not contain (etidronate, clodronate, and tiludronate).
+BPs act by suppressing and reducing bone resorption by osteoclasts, directly preventing the recruitment and function of osteoclasts, and indirectly stimulating osteoblasts to produce inhibitors of osteoclast formation [27].

-Also, BP are drugs derived from inorganic pyrophosphate, which are present in the body and physiologically regulate calcification and bone resorption.
-Pyrophosphate also provides greater resistance to chemical and enzymatic hydrolysis [18].
-Camargo, Minosso, Lopes, (2007) [9] report that therapeutic treatment should always combine an antiresorptive agent with a non-pharmacological measure such as physical exercise and consumption of calcium and vitamin D by diet.
-Antireabsorption agents are described by Ishii (2009) [15] as estrogen replacement therapy, selective estrogen receptor modulators, BP and calcitonin and also describes bone formation stimulating agents such as parathyroid hormone.
+Besides, BPs are drugs derived from inorganic pyrophosphate, which are present in the body and physiologically regulate calcification and bone resorption.
+Pyrophosphate also provides greater resistance to chemical and enzymatic hydrolysis [17].
+Camargo, Minosso, and Lopes, (2007) [8] report that treatment should always combine an anti-resorptive agent with a non-pharmacological measure such as physical exercise and consumption of calcium and vitamin D by diet.
+Antireabsorption agents are described by Ishii (2009) [14] as estrogen replacement therapy, selective estrogen receptor modulators, BPs, and calcitonin and also describe bone formation stimulating agents such as a parathyroid hormone.

-Besides, Ourique et al. [21] have shown in their studies that calcium intake is associated with hormone replacement (estrogen), which leads to an increase in trabecular bone mass.
+In this sense, Ourique et al. [19] have shown in their studies that calcium intake is associated with hormone replacement (estrogen), which leads to an increase in trabecular bone mass.
 Calcium when ingested alone is not able to definitively prevent the onset of osteoporosis.
-The authors also report that in addition to osteoporosis, age, sex, races, hormonal pattern, decreased vitamin D synthesis, inhibition of calcium absorption, parathormone increase, nicotine, fragile physical structure, renal deficiency, menopause, alcohol and low Consumption of calcium may jeopardize the success of an implant.
+The authors also report that in addition to osteoporosis, age, sex, race, hormonal pattern, decreased vitamin D synthesis, inhibition of calcium absorption, parathormone increase, nicotine, fragile physical structure, renal deficiency, menopause, alcohol and low Consumption of calcium may jeopardize the success of an implant.

-Also, according to Ishii et al. [15], BP are antiresorptive agents derived from pyrophosphonic acid that invalidate bone resorption.
-Ferreira Junior et al. [13] stated that BP can contain bone loss, increase bone density, and reduce the risk of fractures resulting from progressive loss of bone mass.
-In the BP group, alendronate is the most potent because it has an affinity for bone tissue.
+Also, BPs, according to Ishii et al. [14] Are antiresorptive agents derived from pyrophosphoric acid that invalidates bone resorption.
+Ferreira Junior et al. [12] stated that BPs can contain bone loss, increase bone density, and reduce the risk of fractures resulting from progressive loss of bone mass.
+In the BPs group, alendronate is the most potent because it has an affinity for bone tissue.
 Another indication to prevent osteoporosis is calcitonin, which is a peptide derived from parafollicular thyroid cells, aiding bone resistance.

-Furthermore, alendronate, for osteoporotic patients, can be administered orally at 10.0 mg/day or 70.0 mg/weekly, and cannot be exceeded because it causes gastrointestinal changes such as erosive esophagitis.
-It is necessary to use this medicine in fasting, for being little absorbed in the intestine, and to wait of 40 to 60 minutes to feed.
+Besides, alendronate, for osteoporotic patients, can be administered orally at 10.0 mg/day or 70.0 mg/weekly, and cannot be exceeded because it causes gastrointestinal changes such as erosive esophagitis.
+It is necessary to use this medicine in fasting, for being little absorbed in the intestine, and to wait 40 to 60 minutes to feed.
 It is a drug that deposits about 40-60% rapidly into the bone and the rest is released through the urine.
-The plasma half-life of BP is very short, ranging from thirty minutes to two hours, so after these medications are absorbed by the bone tissue, they may persist for more than 10 years in skeletal tissues [21].
+The plasma half-life of BPs is very short, ranging from thirty minutes to two hours, so after these medications are absorbed by the bone tissue, they may persist for more than 10 years in skeletal tissues [19].